cloudify-cosmo/cloudify-packager/README.md

 . build.sh
 {% endhighlight %}

-- Create a tar file:
+- Create a tar file from the generated image:
 {% highlight bash %}
 sudo docker run -t --name=cloudifycommercial -d cloudify-commercial:latest /bin/bash
 sudo docker export cloudifycommercial > /tmp/cloudify-docker_commercial.tar
 {% endhighlight %}

-- Create a url to the tar file.
+- Create a url from which you can download the tar file.

 - Set the docker_url property in your manager blueprint (see [cloudify_packages]({{page.terminology_link}})) with your custom image url, e.g:
 {% highlight yaml %}